Hard to believe another week has gone by and we are Slow Sunday Stitching again.

 I'll be linking up with Kathy's Quilts for Slow Sunday Stitching.
-Pop on over and see what everyone is up to!
+Head over and see what everyone else has been up to.

 Thanks so much for stopping by!